-THE SOUTH JORDAN CITY PLANNING COMMISSION WILL HOLD ITS MEETING ELECTRONICALLY, VIA ZOOM PHONE AND VIDEO CONFERENCING UNTIL FURTHER NOTICE.
+THE SOUTH JORDAN CITY PLANNING COMMISSION WILL HOLD ITS MEETINGS ELECTRONICALLY, VIA ZOOM PHONE AND VIDEO CONFERENCING UNTIL FURTHER NOTICE.

 and working to speak.
 Those who join via phone may listen, but not comment.
 Ability to connect and

 comment is dependent on an individual’s internet connection, not the City.
-If you want to ensure your
+To ensure your comments are

-comments are taken, please have them submitted in writing to the City Planner Greg Schindler at
+taken regardless of technical issues, please have them submitted in writing to the City Planner, Greg

 How to use Zoom General Instructions